social-protocols/dri-in-polis/docs/validity-test/README.md

 ## 2. What DRI Measures

-- **Conceptual aim:** DRI is designed to capture *intersubjective consistency*—the idea that two participants who similarly rank a set of “consideration” statements should also similarly rank preferences, and vice versa.
+- **Conceptual aim:** DRI is designed to capture intersubjective consistency as the degree to which participants who similarly rank a set of “consideration” statements also similarly rank preferences, and vice versa.
 - **Why it matters:** Unlike measures of mere preference convergence or procedural quality, DRI focuses on the coherence between *reasons* and *conclusions*, a core ideal in deliberative‐democratic theory.

 ## 3. Brief Method: Calculating DRI